 Something interesting appears to be happening in the US.
-States that have medical marijuana laws have noticed drops in painkiller prescriptions and opioid-related deaths.
+States that have medical marijuana laws have noticed decreases in painkiller prescriptions and opioid-related deaths.

 According to a recent report published in Health Affairs, doctors working in states where marijuana is legal prescribed an average of around 1,800 fewer doses of painkillers per year between 2010 and 2013.